tmfg/mmtis-national-access-point/DPO-4538-sbom.md

 - **Production dependencies only** — The SBOM covers only production dependencies that ship in the uberjar.
 The `:dev` profile deps (`test.check`, `json-schema`) are excluded.
 Dev dependency coverage may be added in a future iteration.

 - **ClojureScript/CLJSJS packages** — These are Maven artifacts containing pre-bundled standalone JS builds (e.g., `react.min.js`).
 The internal npm transitive dependencies of each JS library are baked into the bundle and will NOT appear individually in the SBOM.
 Only peer dependencies modeled as Maven deps (e.g., `react-dom` → `react`) are visible. **Decision: Maven-level tracking is sufficient for now.** This is a known limitation — the SBOM will underrepresent the true JS dependency tree.
 Deeper JS-level SBOM coverage can be explored in a future iteration.

+## Output format

+**CycloneDX JSON 1.6** — This is the required output format for both SBOM targets.
+Any tooling chosen must support generating CycloneDX spec version 1.6 in JSON format.